Joint wear and tear : symptoms and treatments

 Causes and people at risk

-• Individuals in their forties and fifties
+• People in their 40s and 50s

-• Consume a low sugar, well-balanced diet
+• Eating a low sugar, well-balanced diet

 Medical treatments

-• Complete replacement of problematic joints
+• Complete joint replacement for affected joints

 PiedReseau – Learn more